h2oai/datatable/docs/api/frame.rst

         * - :meth:`.mean1()`
           - Calculate the mean value for a one-column frame and return it as a scalar.

+        * - :meth:`.min()`
+          - Find the smallest element for each column in the frame.

+        * - :meth:`.min1()`
+          - Find the smallest element for a one-column frame and return it as a scalar.

         * - :meth:`.mode()`
           - Find the mode value for each column in the frame.